 - 1. In the left-hand panel of the IIS manager, expand the entry labeled with the name of the computer. - 2.
 Right-click on Application Pools.
 In the resulting menu, click Add Application Pool. - 3.
 In the resulting window, enter a name for the pool (e.g. MainBoss).
 The .NET Framework version should be the highest available and the managed pipeline mode should be Integrated (or Classical if you make that security choice).
-When you click OK, the pool will be created, using default settings.

-- 4. The new pool is automatically given a default identity.
+When you click OK, the pool will be created, using default settings. - 4.
+The new pool is automatically given a default identity.
 Typically, this is either NetworkService or ApplicationPoolIdentity.
-If the default identity is not NetworkService, you must change the pool's identity to NetworkService by following these steps: - □ Right-click on the name of the pool in the list of application pools. - □ In the resulting menu, click Advanced Settings. - □ In the resulting window, click the entry for Identity (under Process Model). - □ Click the "..." button on the right-hand side of the field. - □ In the resulting window, click Built-in Account, drop the arrow, and select NetworkService from the list. - □ Keep clicking OK until you get back to the IIS manager.
+If the default identity is not nese s step S. Right-click on the name of the pool in the list of application pools.
+In the resulting menu, click Advanced Settings .
+In the resulting window, click the entry for Identity (under Process Model).
+Click the "" button on the right-hand side of the field.
+In the resulting window, click Built-in Account , drop the arrow, and select NetworkService from the list.
+Keep clicking OK until you get back to the IIS manager.